NGenetzky/hugo-academic-kickstart/content/post/2019-04-01-vscode-nrf-development/index.md

 ## Configuring cpptools

-Configuration for [cpptools](https://github.com/Microsoft/vscode-cpptools) is uneccesssary for selfcontained projects, but requires a little configuration when external libraries are utilized.
+Configuration for [cpptools](https://github.com/Microsoft/vscode-cpptools) is uneccesssary for self-contained projects, but requires a little configuration when external libraries are utilized.
 First I will describe the project structure, and then I will describe the matching `c_cpp_properties.json` configuration.